-As well as these inflationary effects, the requirements from regulation continue to grow.
+As well as ongoing price inflation, our administrative expenses are impacted by the requirements from regulation, which continue to grow.
 These regulations seek to further strengthen the resilience of the financial sector and protect its consumers, all of which is positive, but it does drive cost into the business.
-In the last year, work was carried out on new requirements for Consumer Duty, Third-Party Management, and Regulatory Reporting.
+In the last year, work was carried out ensuring compliance with the new Consumer Duty, as well as analysing changes to Basel 3.1 and the Strong and Simple Regime, so that the Society is ready for these changes that will come in to force in future years.
 We seek to comply with the requirements in a proportionate and efficient way, but over time, they are certainly a factor in the ongoing increases to the Society's headcount.